jacquev6/Gabby/RoadMap.md

 > Quand le texte est en 2 colonnes, on est obligé de sélectionner la première colonne puis la seconde si on veut que ça se mette dans l'ordre.
 Je ne sais pas si c'est arrangeable.

+### Adapt exercises

+Implement the third column.

+> Types d'exos à adapter en priorité:
+> - mots à cocher
+> - remplir au clavier
+> - QCM

+### Export adapted exercises

+Exporting as a .zip file is error-prone.

+It should be possible to export as a single html file, with all the exercises in it.
+Let's explore that.

 # Technical roadmap